alivespirit/analyze-video/README.md

     - If the analysis detects specific keywords (e.g., "Отакої!"), it uses a more advanced Gemini model for better results.
 3. **Telegram Notification**:
     - The script uses the `python-telegram-bot` library to send messages and videos to Telegram.
-    - If the analysis detects specific keywords, it checks response for timestamps, extracts frame at the timestamp, and attaches this frame to the message.
+    - If the analysis detects specific keywords, it checks response for timestamps, extracts frame at the timestamp or videoclip at timerange, and attaches this frame or clip to the message.
     - Interactive buttons are created using `InlineKeyboardMarkup` and `InlineKeyboardButton`.
 4. **Callback Handling**:
     - When a button is clicked, the `button_callback` function sends the corresponding video as a reply to the message with the button.